 Class fees: $560.00 after June 30th.
 Early bird special, $535.00 if tuition is paid by June 30th.
 Cost of the required text is additional.

 In addition to the text, outside reading from a variety of sources (websites, magazines and books) will be required.
 Students will be given a supportive, yet challenging learning environment with many opportunities to enhance their understanding of psychological concepts.

-The format of this class includes participation in two live components per week– a one-hour live lecture where the instructor will present concepts which are covered in corresponding chapters, and a live chat time, also an hour per week, where students will see psychology in action through web presentations and videos of classic psychological studies.
-Students will have opportunity to ask questions and interact with the instructor during both live sessions and discussion is encourage.
+The format of this class includes participation in two live components per week– a one-hour live lecture where the instructor will present concepts which are covered in corresponding chapters; and a live chat time, also an hour per week, where students will see psychology in action through web presentations and videos of classic psychological studies.
+Students will have the opportunity to ask questions and interact with the instructor during both live sessions and discussion is encourage.
 Both live components are presented through the Zoom platform which is easily accessible.
-Although both of the live components will be available throughout the year for downloading, students are strongly encouraged to participate in the live sessions.
+Although both of these live components will be available throughout the year for downloading, students are strongly encouraged to participate in the actual live sessions.
 Both the live lecture and chat days and times are decided once the class has started.
 Various times are offered for these live components, and I make every effort to accommodate the students’ schedules when planning both times and days for the sessions.

 Class requirements - Students will be required to take bi-weekly chapter tests with free response essays which are similar to the AP Psychology essay.
 In addition weekly assignments are required which are designed to help students see how the concepts are related to real behavior.
-Some of these assignment include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building and virtual brain and neuron.
+Some of these assignment include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron.
 In addition, a new feature of the class includes several optional self-improvement assignments designed to help the students improve their motivation.